tinacms/tina.io/content/docs/frameworks/jekyll.md

 When prompted for the "**public assets directory**", enter: "**./**".

+> If you are importing your site from Forestry.io CMS, some models & config will be auto-imported.

 ## Model your content

 To edit your site's content in Tina, you can model your content in the .tina/config.ts file.